The Digital Ability to perceive Walls

-To tackle these question we developed a very basic artifical intelligence and studied its behavior in different settings.
+To tackle the above mentioned question we developed a very basic cognitive system (an "artificial intelligence") and studied its behavior in different settings.
 Conclusio 1: The feel of individuality can be created by means of interaction.
-Once a system with basic behavioral properties (perception, reaction) is defined, it appears to show individual behavior in any situation.
-This beahvior is a direct result of the relation between the entity and its surroundings in time and geometric space.
-Since every point in time and space is singular, entities can´t inhabit hte same spot, their behavior is different from each other and appears to be individual.
-We have not proven yet, that human individuality is a mere product of interaction, but we see that for individual behavior a very simple systgem of rules is sufficient.
+Once a system with basic behavioral properties (a body, sensoric, reaction) is defined, it appears to show individual behavior in any complex situation.
+This behavior is a direct result of the relation between the entity and its surroundings in time and geometric space.
+Because of the complexity of the situation and the visual definition of the agency (the body) the audience conceptualises the phenomen as behavior which appears to be individual instead of thinking of it as a technical or random process.
+We have not proven yet, that human individuality is a mere product of interaction, but we see that for the presumption of individual behavior a very simple system of rules is sufficient.

-Finally we compared the attempt to simulate individual behavior via a perceptive algorithm to the method of key-framing.
-Conclusio 2: The former proves to be far more adaptive situationwise, because we simulate social behavior, while simulation via the imitiation of body movment allows more detail in movment, but needs to be manually adpated in any new situation.
+In a second step we compared the attempt to simulate individual behavior via a perceptive algorithm to the simulation of individuality via the method of key-framing.
+Conclusio 2: The former proves to be far more adaptive situation-wise, since we simulate social behavior.
+The simulation via the imitation of body movement allows more detail, but needs to be manually adpappted to any new situation.

 Screenvideo showing the artificial intelligence at work.
 It grants the shark in the pool the ability to perceive borders and react according to it.
 The shark is programmed in a way, that it recognises obstacles and turns if they appear ahead.

 These are tracings of the behavior of the shark.
-Different individual patterns emerge from various ways to engage with the shark via purposly placed obstacles.
+Different individual patterns emerge from various ways to engage with the shark via purposely placed obstacles.

 The Simulation of Individuality through Interactionvia Perceptive Algorithm.